Your “10 mile” Journey

 Do you recommend completing all ten miles of the self-paced material before joining a live Journey Discussion Group?
 Or should we do “each mile” in the at-your-own-pace video course and the live discussion group, week-by-week, at the same time?

-Most parents will want to do the At Your Own Pace Video Course along with the Interactive Live/Zoom Discussion Group.
+Most parents will want to do the At Your Own Pace Video Course along with the live interactive discussion group.
 This means getting through the course material and starting to implement the homework strategies during the week before each group meeting.
 Although this is not completely at your own pace, you can still watch the video modules at your convenience.
 Advantage: You get the benefit of the discussion group while the material is fresh.
 This can help with troubleshooting and motivation.
-However, some parents will want to complete the At Your Own Pace Course first, then join an Interactive Zoom Discussion Group the next “semester.”
+However, some parents will want to complete the At Your Own Pace Course first, then join an live interactive discussion group the next “semester.”
 Advantage: You can truly go at your pace; for example, take a few weeks with each “mile” instead of one week.
 It’s entirely up to you.

-When will the next Interactive Live/Zoom Discussion Groups be offered?
+When will the next Interactive Live Discussion Groups be offered?

 We plan to offer live Discussion Groups three times per year.
 Start dates are usually in October, January, and April.
 These dates will be posted on this webpage and announced via our Newsletter.
 Sign up for the newsletter at the bottom of this page.

-Can I register for an Interactive Zoom Discussion Group that is currently in progress?
+Can I register for a live interactive discussion group that is currently in progress?

 We recommend joining a live discussion group from the beginning.
 But you can join a live discussion group any time.
 If you do register after a course begins, just catch up by viewing the video course content for the missed live sessions.
 You can use the recorded online video course or read the book.
 If you choose to wait for the next semester, again, a new group usually starts every January, April, June, and October of each year.
 Sign up for our newsletter at the bottom of this page for regular updates.